 Further, there may also be particular cultural styles within FRS that make this involvement particularly difficult: the ‘closed culture’ (Home Office 2000, Bain 2002) of the fire service is likely to be just as impermeable from the outside as from within, and at a strategic as at an operational level.
 However, little of the FRS modernisation agenda has been concerned with outward relations as debates about inwardness have mostly concerned the watch culture (Audit Commission 2004a), which describes the replication of homogenous, male working class cultures throughout the service, with an emphasis on ‘fitting in’ (Baigent, 2001).
-Similarly, debates about the potential for local authorities to develop these styles of working have focussed more on centre – local relations than on those between local government and its partners (Sullivan, Downe et al. 2006, Gillanders 2007, Laffin 2008).
+Similarly, debates about the potential for local authorities to develop these styles of working have focussed more on centre – local relations than on those between local government and its partners (Sullivan, Downe et al. 2006, Gillanders 2007, Laffin 2008), an issue complicated for FRS by their inclusion, prior to local government reorganisation, as part of County Councils.

-As such, modernisation as a process has had a considerable impact on the fire service, and they have worked hard, in most instances, and despite some difficulties to adapt to this.
-However, progress has not been entirely unproblematic, nor is the process complete.
-In the concluding section, we will discuss the potential for further modernisation in the light of these difficulties, asking to what extent the work of the FRS is rewarded through the ongoing modernisation process.
+As such, modernisation as a process has had a considerable impact on the fire service, and many FRS have worked hard, in most instances, and despite some difficulties to adapt to this.
+However, progress has not been entirely unproblematic, nor is the process complete, and as some FRS are still reluctant to engage fully (Audit Commission 2008), there is still some work to go In the concluding section, we will discuss the potential for further modernisation in the light of these difficulties, asking to what extent the work of the FRS is rewarded through the ongoing modernisation process.

 The future for the Modern Fire Service

 The culmination of the partnership agenda will come in 2009 as CPA is superseded by CAA – Comprehensive Area Assessment.
 CAA will look at a wide range of local government functions, taking a holistic view of how the LSP, and its members, function.
 In this section, we will look at this culmination of the modernisation process, and assess some of the implications for fire and rescue services.
-It is argued by the Audit Commission that CAA is a more realistic way of assessing public sector performance, as this is how the end user, the resident, experiences the services (Audit Commission 2008).
+It is argued by the Audit Commission that CAA is a more ‘realistic’ way of assessing public sector performance, as this is how the end user, the resident, experiences the services (Audit Commission 2008).
+This in itself is not unproblematic, and a growing number of critiques exist (Coulson 2009).
 Demonstrating that the medium is indeed the message, CAA will be delivered by a partnership of inspectorates, and will cover a wide range of service areas with a ‘quality of life’ focus.
 This includes the Audit Commission (which incorporated HMFSI in 2004); the Commission for Social Care Inspection, HM Inspectorate of Constabulary, HM Inspectorate of Prisons, HM Inspectorate of Probation and the Office for Standards in Education, Children’s Services and Skills (Ofsted).
 CAA will also provide an impetus for further improvement as authorities will be rated on their capacity for improvement (as with previous regimes) in addition to their current performance.